 The film that most often forms when detergent combines with water hardness is mainly made up of magnesium, calcium, and aluminum —elements commonly found in many of the foods that we eat.
 Nevertheless, we always recommend that consumers wash any residue left on dishes before using them again.

-How can I prevent filming?
+How can I prevent filming on glasses and dishes?

 If you’re using Cascade® and notice that your dishes look filmy after they’ve been cleaned, consider the following: Make the shift to Cascade ActionPacs™.
 They’re complete unit doses, which means they have everything you need in one.
 If you prefer powders or gels, make sure you fill your detergent chamber(s) completely and properly.
 Double-check that your dishwasher is washing with water that is at least 120°F (check your water heater).
 Run hot water at your kitchen sink before starting the dishwasher to help reach this temperature.
 If you’re still experiencing filmy residue, you could have hard water.
 Use Cascade Rinse Aid™ to help minimize spotting and filming on dishes.
-We also encourage you to read How Hard Water Can Affect Your Dishwasher.

 For non-metal items, we recommend a vinegar wash.
 Put two cups of white vinegar in a bowl and place on bottom rack of the dishwasher.
 Run the glasses/dishes through a cycle with no detergent.
 Re-wash with Cascade® to remove residual vinegar.